wesleylp/CPE775/README.md

 To deactivate the environment type in `source deactivate`.
 NOTE: Remember to always activate the environment before running the code;
 6. Create the data folder:
-`mkdir data/pics`;
+`mkdir -p data/pics`;
-7. Download the `pre-trained models` by typing `wget https://github.com/wesleylp/CPE775/releases/download/v1.0/models.tgz` and extract it;
+7. Download the `pre-trained models` by typing `wget https://github.com/wesleylp/CPE775/releases/download/v1.0/models.tgz` and extract it by running `tar -xvzf models.tgz`;
 8. Follow the instructions in the [`notebooks`](https://github.com/wesleylp/CPE775/tree/master/notebooks) folder.

 ----